catalyst-cooperative/pudl/docs/dev/settings_files.rst

 ===============================================================================

-Several of the scripts provided as part of PUDL require more arguments than can be easily managed on the command line, and it's useful to preserve a record of how the data processing pipeline was run, so they read their settings from YAML files, examples of which are included in the distribution.
+Several of the scripts provided as part of PUDL require more arguments than can be easily managed on the command line.
+It's also useful to preserve a record of how the data processing pipeline was run in one instance so it can be re-run in exactly the same way.
+We have these scripts read their settings from YAML files, examples of which are included in the distribution.

 There are two example files that are deployed into a users workspace with the ``pudl_setup`` script (see: :ref:`install-workspace`).
-The two settings files direct PUDl to process 1 year ("fast") and all years ("full") of data respectively.
+The two settings files direct PUDL to process 1 year ("fast") and all years ("full") of data respectively.
 Each file contains parameters for both the ``ferc1_to_sqlite`` and the ``pudl_etl`` scripts.